Hoyts De Luxe Theatre

 It was taken over by Hoyts Theatres chain in March 1944, and in the late-1940’s was redecorated, and the auditorium was given a new ceiling, which contained clusters of hundreds of light bulbs.

 The building was sold in July 1972, and was reopened by an independent operator.
 It was re-named Apollo Theatre, and continued a policy of screening foreign films, but the cinema was too large to make a foreign film policy a success.
 The building was sold again in June 1973, this time for redevopement.
-The Apollo Theatre was closed and soon demolished, and a supermarket was built on the site.
+The Apollo Theatre was closed and was demolished in April 1974.
+A supermarket was built on the site.
+It too was demolished in 2015 and an apartment building was built on the site.

 Just login to your account and subscribe to this theater